spoud/kafka-training-practice/kafka-exercises/4.1-quarkus/README.md

 ## Check the health status of your application

 * navigate to http://localhost:7981/q/health and check the health status of your application
-* bring the Kafka broker down and check the health status again `ocker-compose stop broker`
+* bring the Kafka broker down and check the health status again `docker-compose stop broker`
 * try to send a message and watch the console log
-* bring the Kafka broker up again and check the health status again `ocker-compose start broker`
+* bring the Kafka broker up again and check the health status again `docker-compose start broker`

 ## Consume